John Frankenheimer: The Manchurian Candidate (1962)

 In 1968, Frankenheimer acknowledged that the methods he used on television were “the same kind of style I used on The Manchurian Candidate.
 It was the first time I had the assurance and self-confidence to go back to what I had been really good at in television.”
 Compositionally, Frankenheimer concentrates his actors into “long lens” menage, in which dramatic interactions occur at close-up, mid-shot and long-shot, a configuration that he repeated “obsessively.”
 Film critic Stepen Bowie observes that “this style meant that Frankenheimer's early output became a cinema of exactitude rather than spontaneity.”

 The Manchurian Candidate was released in the post-Red Scare period of the early 1960s, when anti-Communist political ideology still prevailed.
-Just one month after the film's release, the John F. Kennedy administration was in the midst of Cuban Missile Crisis and nuclear brinkmanship with the Soviet Union.
+Just one month after the film's release, the John F. Kennedy administration was in the midst of the Cuban Missile Crisis and nuclear brinkmanship with the Soviet Union.

-That Frankenheimer and screenwriter Axelrod persisted in the production is a measure of their political liberalism, in a historical period when, according to biographer Gerald Pratley “ it was clearly dangerous to speak of politics in the out-spoken, satiric vein that characterized this picture.”
+That Frankenheimer and screenwriter Axelrod persisted in the production is a measure of their political liberalism, in a historical period when, according to biographer Gerald Pratley, “it was clearly dangerous to speak of politics in the out-spoken, satiric vein that characterized this picture.”
 Film critic David Walsh adds that “the level of conviction and urgency” that informs The Manchurian Candidate, reflects “the relative confidence and optimism American liberals felt in the early 1960s.”

 Frankenheimer's “terrifying parable” of the American political milieu was sufficiently well-received to avoid its summary rejection by distributors.

-The Manchurian Candidate, due its subject matter and its proximity to the Kennedy assassination is inextricably linked to that event.
-Frankenheimer acknowledged as much when, in 1968, he described The Manchurian Candidate as “a horribly prophetic film.
-It's frightening what's happened in our country since that film was made.”
+The Manchurian Candidate, due to its subject matter and its proximity to the Kennedy assassination is inextricably linked to that event.
+Frankenheimer acknowledged as much when, in 1968, he described The Manchurian Candidate as "a horribly prophetic film.
+It's frightening what's happened in our country since that film was made."

 After completing The Manchurian Candidate, Frankenheimer recalls that he was determined to continue filmmaking: “I wanted to initiate the project, I wanted to have full control, I never wanted to go back to be hired as a director again.”
 He was offered a contract to direct a biopic about French singer Edith Piaf, with Natalie Wood in the starring role.
 He emphatically rejected the offer when he learned that Piaf's songs would be sung in English, rather than in the original French.

 In 1963, Frankenheimer and screenwriter George Axelrod were introduced to the producer Edward Lewis, considering a TV production concerning the American Civil Liberties Union.
-When the project was deemed too expensive for television, Frankenheimer was approached by an associate of Lewis, actor and producer Kirk Douglas, to purchase and adapt to film the novel Seven Days in May by Fletcher Knebel and Charles W. Bailey II.
+When the project was deemed too expensive for television, Frankenheimer was approached by actor and producer Kirk Douglas, who was an associate of Lewis, to purchase and adapt to film the novel Seven Days in May by Fletcher Knebel and Charles W. Bailey II.